 Credit risk is managed on a group basis.
-Credit risk arises from cash and cash equivalents with banks and financial institutions, as well as credit exposures from royalty and licensing agreements.
+Credit risk arises from cash and cash equivalents with banks and financial institutions, as well as credit exposures from royalty, product supply and licensing agreements.
 Credit risk for cash and deposits with banks and financial institutions is managed by maximising deposits held under major Australian banks.
 All cash and deposits are held with major Australian banks, with the majority being held with the National Australia Bank and Commonwealth Bank of Australia.
-Other than government tax incentives, third party receivables largely consist of research fees, royalty and licensing receivables from leading, multinational organisations.
+Other than government tax incentives, third party receivables largely consist of licensing, product supply and royalty receivables from leading, multinational organisations.